HannahMarsh/HannahMarsh.github.io/_projects/2_project.md

 ### Methods and Evaluation

-Our comprehensive evaluation demonstrated the efficacy of this approach in mitigating the adverse effects of node unavailability.
-By focusing on selectively replicating only the most frequently accessed data, we maintained minimal additional storage requirements and avoided significant impacts on overall system performance.
+We hope that our evaluation demonstrates the efficacy of this approach in mitigating the adverse effects of node unavailability.
+We hypothesize that by focusing on selectively replicating only the most frequently accessed data, we can maintain minimal additional storage requirements and avoid significant impacts on overall system performance.

----

-### Results and Impact

-The project successfully mitigated the risk of cascading failures and performance bottlenecks, significantly enhancing the resilience and operational integrity of distributed caching systems.
-This approach offers a balanced compromise between resilience and efficiency, making it a viable strategy for systems requiring high scalability and performance.

----